-1. The names and addresses of the publisher, editor, namaging editor, and business managers are:

-Publisher Mark Mooney, Jr., Severna Park, Md.
+The names and addresses of the publisher, editor, managing editor, and business managers are: Publisher Mark Mooney, Jr., Severna Park, Md.
 Editor Mark Mooney, Jr., Severna Park, Md.

-Managing editor none

-Business manager none

-Business manager none
+Managing editor none Business manager none

-2. The owner is: (If owned by a corporation, its name and address must be stated and also immediately thereunder the names and addresses of stockholders owning or holding I per cent or more of total amount of stock.
-If not owned by a corporation, the names and addresses of the Individual owners must be given.
-If owned by partnership or other unincorporated firm, its name and address, as well as that of each individual member, must be given.)

-Mooney Rowan Publications, Inc., Severns Park, Md.; vol. chas.
-E. Emery, 159 Duke of Gloucester St., Annapolis, Md., George M. Rowan, 3714 tak Ave., Baltimore, Md.; Thomas Grogan, Jr., Baltimore Life Bidg., Baltimore 1, Md.; Mark Mooney, Jr., Severna Park, Md.

-3. The known bondholders, mortgagees, and other
+Business manager none 2.
+The owner is: (If owned by a corporation, its name and address must be stated and also innuedi-ately thereunder the names and addresses of stockholders owning or holding 1 per cent or more of total amount of stock.
+If not owned by a corporation, the names and addresses of the individual owners must be given, it owned by partnership or other unincorporated firm, its name and address, as well as that of each individual member, must be given.)
+Moone Rowan fublications, inc., Severna Park, Md.; vol. Chas.
+E. Emery, 159 Duke of Gioucester St., Annapolis, Md., George M. Rowan, 3714 Oak Ave., Baltimore, Md.; Robert, W. Lagham, 16 W. Hamilton Street, Baltimore 1, Md.; Mark Mooney, Jr., Severna Park, Md.
+3. The known boncholders, mortgagees, and other are none.
+4. Paragraphs 2 and 3 include, in cases where the stockholder or security holder appears upon the books of the company as trustee or in any other fiduciary relation, the name of the person or corporation for whom such trustee is acoing; also the statements in the two paragraphs show the affiant's full knowledge and belief as to the circumstances and conditions under which stockholders and security holders who do not ap-pear upon the books of the company as trustees, hold stock and securities in a capacity other than that of a bona file owner.

-- 3. The known bondholders, mortgagees, and other security holders owning or holding I per cent or more of total amount of bonds, mortgages, or other securities are none. - are none.
+3. The known bondholders, mortgagees, and other security holders owning or holding 1 per cent or more of total amount of bonds, mortgages, or other securities are none.